rmrt1n/advent-of-code/writeups/day12.md

 With this, the rules for a corner become:

-1. If the tile at `?2` is not a the same tile as the rest of th garden, the `A` tile is an outside corner:
+1. If the tile at `?2` is not a the same tile as the rest of the garden, the `A` tile is an outside corner:
     ```
     # So either this:
     ┌───┬───┐